MicrosoftDocs/mslearn-xamarin-ios-intro/README.md

 # Microsoft Learn: Introduction to Xamarin.iOS

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Introduction to Xamarin.iOS** Microsoft Learn module.
+This project contains the source code for the [**Introduction to Xamarin.iOS**](https://docs.microsoft.com/learn/modules/introduction-to-xamarin-ios/) Microsoft Learn module.

 # Contributing